Bluscrn/arch_install/README.md

 Edit `/etc/sudoers` through `visudo` (Never edit `/etc/sudoers` directly, it'll get you in trouble!).

 `EDITOR=vim visudo`
-- Make sure you're in normal mode by pressing `ESC`.
+- Make sure you're in NORMAL mode by pressing `ESC`.
 - Type `/#%whe` then press `Enter`
-- Press `i` to enter insert mode
+- Press `i` to enter INSERT mode
 - Press `del` to delete the `#`
-- Press `esc` to enter normal mode
+- Press `esc` to enter NORMAL mode
 - Type `:wq` to write changes and quit

 The result should look like this.